 Eye Movement Desensitization and Reprocessing is a relatively new form of therapy specifically designed to treat trauma.
-The therapy works by having patients bring to mind their memories of the trauma while at the same time focusing their attention on alternating sources of light, sound, or hand-taps.
+The therapy works by having patients bring to mind their memories of the trauma.
+At the same time they focus their attention on alternating sources of light, sound, or hand-taps.
 Although there is disagreement in medical community about how exactly EMDR works, it is clear that it is at least as effective as trauma-focused CBT.

 Guidelines from the American Psychological Association recommend the following selective serotonin reuptake inhibitors (SSRIs) for treating PTSD: Prozac (fluoxetine), Paxil (paroxetine), and Zoloft (sertraline).
-Although these medications do not treat the core issues of PTSD, they can help reduce the intensity of the negative mood symptoms that frequently strike these patients.
+These medications do not treat the core issues of PTSD.
+However, they can help reduce the intensity of the negative mood symptoms that frequently strike these patients.
 Although it is not approved by the Food and Drug Administration for this use, Minipress (prazosin) can help with the disturbing dreams and poor sleep that comes with PTSD.
 Medication is most frequently used in addition to psychotherapy and is only very rarely used alone.

 Managing Post-Traumatic Stress Disorder